ThijsRay/podimo/tutorial.md

 PODIMO_BIND_HOST="0.0.0.0:12104"
 ```

-11. Under PROXIES, remove the # in front of 3.
-SCRAPER_API

-12. A little further down, remove the # in front of SCRAPER_API= and add the api key you copied earlier between the "".
+12. Under PROXIES, remove the # in front of SCRAPER_API= and add the api key you copied earlier between the "".

 13. Hit ctrl-x, followed by y to save and close the file.